From Paper to Pixels: How Litigators Can Successfully Adopt Digital Binders

 We lawyers love binders — always have, always will.
 That doesn’t mean we’re stuck with paper, though.
 Today, it is certainly possible to have binders in digital form, either by using general-purpose tools or purpose-built binder software.
 Here are my thoughts on key considerations for picking the right digital binder tool for your workflow.

-Digital file folder concept illustrating a digital binder or case file, with binary code representing data in a paperless law practice.
+Digital folder as a case file with binary code, representing a modern paperless law practice.

 Three Things to Consider